INRIA/scikit-learn-mooc/CONTRIBUTING.md

 make quizzes
 ```

-### Generating full-index.md
+### Generating full-index.ipynb

-full-index.md is useful when giving the course live.
+full-index.ipynb is useful when giving the course live.
 It makes it easier to guide people
 through the notebooks.

 ```